Grainger County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended or revoked due to the DUI arrest, you can still have someone else pick up your vehicle.
+If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
+However, you can authorize someone else to pick it up on your behalf.

 • They need: